minprog/hangman/classic/hangman.md

 Having created your diagram, you can implement your `Lexicon` class.
 Place it inside the `hangman.py` source file above the started code.

-Note that the loading of words is demonstrated in Harvard's [Python lecture](/lectures/python-david)!
-It uses a **set** to store words, but that is not necessarily the best choice for this problem.
-Adapt the code as needed.
+In the initializer for `Lexicon`, load words from `dictionary.txt`.
+The following code can be

+    words = set()
+    file = open('dictionary.txt', "r")
+    for line in file:
+        words.add(line.rstrip())
+    file.close()

+Make sure that all words of the right length are stored in an instance variable in `Lexicon`.
+Then complete the remainder of the class (using what you know from studying the `main` code).

-Because the `Hangman` class is still missing, you can't really test the `Lexicon` class yet using the started code that we provided.
-Instead, you can use `check50` to check the basic functionality of your new class:
+Because the `Hangman` class is still missing, you can't really test the `Lexicon` class yet using the started code that we provided, because it will crash.
+Instead, you may submit your file to check the basic functionality of just the `Lexicon` class.
+It should yield these positive results:

-    check50 -l minprog/hangman/2020/classic
+    :) hangman.py exists
+    :) hangman.py loads without printing anything
+    :) lexicon object with 4-letter words can be created :) lexicon object correctly extracts 4-letter words from dictionary.txt

 ## Assignment 3